rtolosana/fog-modelling/README.md

 docker-run.sh
 ```
 # Results from the Reproducibility
-After installing and executing the experiments, a graph in pdf format will be obtained in the execution directory which includes the experiments (last figure) that appear on the paper.
+After installing and executing the experiments, the whole set of experiments that appear in the paper will be reproduced.
+A graph in pdf format will be obtained in the execution directory which matches the experiments in the last figure of the paper.